brendanlu/tred/README.txt

 tensor factorizations.
 PLoS Computational Biology, 18(7), p.e1010212.

 NOTE: The original authors use m, p, n as the dimensions of the tensors, whereas throughout this package one will see we prefer n, p, t instead.
+We will also use k = min(n, p), where from an `omics analysis perspective, typically means that k = n.